Circumcision Error Malpractice Lawyers

 - Meatal stenosis, which is a condition in which the urethral opening is narrowed, causing painful urination and sexual function.

 - Blood loss and excessive bleeding in the urinary tract or at the site of the operation.

 - Permanent disfigurement or the formation of unsightly scars which could prove to be a source of embarrassment later on in life.

 - Impotence or inability to get an erection or perform sexually.

 - The insufficient removal of foreskin resulting in the need for an additional procedure or the removal of too much foreskin, resulting in deformity or damage to the penis.

 - Retraction of or concealment of the penis, which may affect performance and be the source of emotional trauma.

 - Necrosis of the penis, or the death of penile tissue which in severe cases may even result in the loss of the penis altogether.

 It can often be difficult to prove negligence in cases involving medical negligence and circumcision error cases are no different.
 For this reason, it is important to keep all records of the circumcision even if you don’t believe they are of any value to a potential lawsuit.
-A medical negligence attorney with experience handling circumcision error cases will be able to review any records you have kept and help determine negligence if it can be proven that the injuries sustained by your child were the result of human error or malpractice.
+A medical negligence attorney with experience handling circumcision error cases will review any records you have kept and assist you in determining proveable negligence that shows the injuries sustained by your child were the result of human error or malpractice.